 PET is a remarkably energy-efficient packaging material, with an environmental impact that compares very favorably to glass, aluminum and other container materials.
 Although PET's feedstocks are derived from crude oil and natural gas, approximately 40% of that energy is trapped within the PET polymer for recapture and reuse every time PET is recycled.
 And because PET is very strong yet lightweight, it allows more product to be delivered with less packaging, less weight and less fuel for transport.
 These factors help explain why life cycle studies of PET have consistently shown it to be a highly sustainable material with a positive environmental profile.

 Because PET is resistant to attack by micro-organisms and won't biologically degrade, PET bottles and containers that find their way to the landfill remain inert and pose no risk of leaching or contaminating groundwater.
 PET bottles and containers are thin walled and can be easily crushed flat, so they take up relatively little landfill space.
 According to the EPA, only 1% of U.S. municipal solid waste is attributed to PET containers.

 Although the PET recycling rate continues to grow in both the United States and Europe, the Europeans seem more attuned to the value of recycling packaging materials.
-The U.S. recycling rate for PET was approximately 29% in 2011.
-By comparison, the 2011 recycling rate in Europe was 51%.
+The U.S. recycling rate for PET was approximately 31% in 2012.
+By comparison, the 2012 PET recycling rate in Europe was 52%.

 Yes.
 Recycling used PET bottles and jars into new food-grade PET bottles and containers is a key example of the environmental benefits and sustainability of PET as a packaging material.
 The development of modern and efficient plants dedicated to the closed-loop recycling of PET bottles continues to increase around the world.